 Named Executive Officers may receive performance-based bonus payments.
 In granting these bonus payments, the Board considers factors such as the Named Executive Officer's performance and contributions.
 In determining the bonus amounts, the Board of Directors sets targets, based on the Company's annual budget and operating plan, for operational performance, financial performance and achieving safety and environmental goals to guide the calculation of the bonus.
 The Board of Directors also considers accomplishments by management which enhance the Company and Shareholder value.
-The maximum annual bonus payment to the CEO is limited to 100% of salary and the maximum annual bonus payment to the former COO and the CFO is limited to 70% of salary.
-The maximum annual bonus payment to the CPO perations and Technical Services is limited to 30% of salary.
+The target annual bonus payment to the CEO is 100% of salary and the target annual bonus payment to the COO and the CFO is 80% of salary.
+The target annual bonus payment to the General Counsel is 65% of salary.
+The target annual bonus payment to the VP Technical Services is 30% of salary.
 The Board in its sole and absolute discretion may decide not to pay performance bonuses where the Board believes that it is not prudent to pay bonuses as a result of adverse economic conditions or financial conditions of the Company.
-For the year ending December 31, 2019, a total of \$1,479,914 performance-based bonuses were paid to the Named Executive Officers.
+For the year ending December 31, 2020, a total of \$1,702,759 performance-based bonuses were accrued to the Named Executive Officers.
 See "Information Respecting the Company - Executive Compensation - Summary Compensation Table" for information on the actual annual incentive bonus paid to each of the Named Executive Officers for the most recently completed financial year.